Home Gym Vs. Gym Membership

 For us, our home gym equipment and Beachbody On Demand membership is an incredible alternative to paying for a gym membership.

 In addition to the massive savings I calculated in this analysis, Beachbody On Demand trainers taught me how to use free weights, follow a nutrition plan, advance my yoga practice, and develop the habits needed to work out consistently.

 Also, the fact that I now work out 25-30 days a month instead of 3 is the biggest money saver and win for my health.
 Therefore, I reduced my workout costs to just $0.28 each time compared to the $35 workouts I did at the MMA gym!

 Of course, we could go even more extreme and spend far less if we worked out for free with no equipment, but, in this case, be honest about the progress you’re making.

-While walking, free YouTube videos (we have those too) and biking are better than no exercises at all, it doesn’t replace a structured program with a meal plan, cardio, and weight training designed by a top trainer to target all areas of the body.
+While walking, free YouTube videos (we have those too) and biking are better than no exercise at all, it doesn’t replace a structured program with meal plan, cardio, and weight training designed by a top trainer to target all areas of the body.

 Exercise isn’t a “one size fits all” scheme where an hour of biking to work can replace a full program that incorporates cardio, weight training, and flexibility in a structured plan designed by a trainer (especially at just $8 a month!)

 If you relate to our cost-benefit analysis of the home gym vs. a gym membership, try starting with a 14-day free trial of Beachbody On Demand.
 It could change the game for your fitness as it did for us.

 There are ample programs that require no equipment at all so you can try it without investing in home gym equipment.